zackchase/zackchase.github.io/index.md

 involving natural language data, and expect this interest to endure.

-I value clear scientific prose and have (co-)authored two reviews of the literature (on RNNs and Differential Privacy), and more recently created an interactive book,
+I value clear scientific prose.
+My expository efforts have included
-(Dive into Deep Learning)[https://d2l.ai], which teaches deep learning through exposition, math and code, in a fully-interactive textbook written in Jupyter and automatically compiled to HTML and PDF (forthcoming on Cambridge University Press).
+(i) an interactive book, (Dive into Deep Learning)[https://d2l.ai], which teaches deep learning through exposition, math and code in a fully-interactive textbook written in Jupyter and automatically compiled to HTML and PDF (forthcoming on Cambridge University Press);
+(ii) several reviews of the literature (most notably on RNNs and Differential Privacy);
-In Fall 2016, I launched Approximately Correct, a blog aimed at bridging technical and social perspectives on machine learning.
+and (iii) Approximately Correct, a blog, launched in 2016 to bridge technical and social perspectives on machine learning.
-We have had some success addressing misconceptions about AI, both in the broader discourse and within the research community, but words can only do so much in the face of illiteracy.

 For now, I plan to keep this site static, referring visitors to [ACMI lab's website](https://acmilab.org)